vmware/differential-datalog/README.md

 approach is preferable in applications where all derived facts must be computed ahead of time and in applications where the cost of initial computation is amortized across a large number of queries.

-2. **Incremental**: whenever the set of ground facts changes, DDlog only performs the minimum computation necessary to compute all changes in the derived facts.
-This has significant performance benefits for many queries.

-3. **In-memory**: DDlog stores and processes data in memory.
+5. **In-memory**: DDlog stores and processes data in memory.
 In a typical use case, a DDlog program is used in conjunction with a persistent database, with database records being fed to DDlog as ground facts and the derived facts computed by DDlog being written back to the database.

     At the moment, DDlog can only operate on databases that completely fit the memory of a single machine.
-(This may change in the future, as DDlog builds on the differential dataflow library that supports distributed computation over partitioned data).
+Se are working on a distributed version of DDlog that will be able to parition its state and computation across multiple machines.

-4. **Typed**: Although Datalog is a programming language, in its classical textbook form it is more of a mathematical formalism than a practical tool for programmers.
-In particular, pure Datalog does not have concepts like data types, arithmetics, strings or functions.
+6. **Typed**: In its classical textbook form Datalog is more of a mathematical formalism than a practical tool for programmers.
+In particular, pure Datalog does not have concepts like types, arithmetics, strings or functions.
 To facilitate writing of safe, clear, and concise code, DDlog extends pure Datalog with:

-    1. A powerful type system, including Booleans, unlimited precision integers, bitvectors, strings, tuples, tagged unions, vectors, sets, and maps.
+    1. A powerful type system, including Booleans, unlimited precision integers, bitvectors, floating point numbers, strings, tuples, tagged unions, vectors, sets, and maps.
+All of these types can be stored in DDlog relations and manipuated by DDlog rules.
+Thus, with DDlog one can perform relational operations, such as joins, directly over structured data, without having to flatten it first (as is often done in SQL databases).

-    2. Standard integer and bitvector arithmetic.
+    2. Standard integer, bitvector, and floating point arithmetic.

     3. A simple procedural language that allows expressing many computations natively in DDlog without resorting to external functions.

     4. String operations, including string concatenation and interpolation.

     5. Syntactic sugar for writing imperative-style code using for/let/assignments.

-5. **Integrated**: while DDlog programs can be run interactively via a command line interface, its primary use case is to integrate with other applications that require deductive database functionality.
+7. **Integrated**: while DDlog programs can be run interactively via a command line interface, its primary use case is to integrate with other applications that require deductive database functionality.
 A DDlog program is compiled into a Rust library that can be linked against a Rust, C/C++, Java, or Go program (bindings for other languages can be easily added).
 This enables good performance, but somewhat limits the flexibility, as changes to the relational schema or rules require re-compilation.

 ## Documentation